 Tell us about what you have been up to since graduation?
 What are you doing now?

 I am working at a women’s health medical practice, FEM Centre, that has a nutrition practice inside called Energy Health Centre.
 Owner and Founder Dr. Joseph McWherter, has been involved with functional medicine since its beginning!
 It is a busy practice so I am fortunate to have the opportunity to work with many providers’ patients.
+I have also recently completed the Certified Nutrition Specialist (CNS) process and am now a CNS.

 When you look back at your experience at UWS, what stands out as the best part?